16th Street Baptist Church bombing: Bombing

-In the early morning of Sunday, September 15, 1963, four members of the United Klans of America—Thomas Edwin Blanton Jr., Robert Edward Chambliss, Bobby Frank Cherry, and (allegedly) Herman Frank Cash—planted a minimum of 15 sticks of dynamite with a time delay under the steps of the church, close to the basement.
+In the early morning of Sunday, September 15, 1963, several members of the United Klans of America—Thomas Edwin Blanton Jr., Robert Edward Chambliss, Bobby Frank Cherry, and, allegedly, Herman Frank Cash—planted a minimum of 15 sticks of dynamite with a time delay under the steps of the church, close to the basement.

 At approximately 10:22 a.m., an anonymous man phoned the 16th Street Baptist Church.
-The call was answered by the acting Sunday School secretary, a 14-year-old girl named Carolyn Maull.
+The call was answered by the acting Sunday School secretary, a 15-year-old girl named Carolyn Maull.
 The anonymous caller simply said the words, "Three minutes" to Maull before terminating the call.
 Less than one minute later, the bomb exploded.
 Five children were in the basement at the time of the explosion, in a restroom close to the stairwell, changing into choir robes in preparation for a sermon entitled "A Rock That Will Not Roll".
 According to one survivor, the explosion shook the entire building and propelled the girls' bodies through the air "like rag dolls".

 The explosion blew a hole measuring 7 ft in diameter in the church's rear wall, and a crater 5 ft wide and 2 ft deep in the ladies' basement lounge, destroying the rear steps to the church and blowing a passing motorist out of his car.
 Several other cars parked near the site of the blast were destroyed, and windows of properties located more than two blocks from the church were also damaged.
 All but one of the church's stained-glass windows were destroyed in the explosion.
 The sole stained-glass window largely undamaged in the explosion depicted Christ leading a group of young children.

 Hundreds of individuals, some of them lightly wounded, converged on the church to search the debris for survivors as police erected barricades around the church and several outraged men scuffled with police.
-An estimated 2,000 Black people converged on the scene in the hours following the explosion.
+An estimated 2,000 black people converged on the scene in the hours following the explosion.
 The church's pastor, the Reverend John Cross Jr., attempted to placate the crowd by loudly reciting the 23rd Psalm through a bullhorn.